Phil Chess, Chess Records co-founder, dies at 95

 - Chess signed the likes of Chuck Berry and Etta James, among others

-(CNN)Phil Chess, the co-founder of the iconic rock-and-roll and blues label Chess Records, has died at 95, according to his son.
+(CNN)Phil Chess, co-founder of the iconic rock 'n' roll and blues label Chess Records, has died at 95, according to his son.

 Chess died late Tuesday in Tuscon, Arizona, his son Terry Chess told CNN.